yanivcohen1/micropython-ultrasonic-esp32/README.md

 ## First install python 3
 https://www.python.org/downloads/

-## In windows open cmd or powerShell and type:
+## In windows open cmd or powershell and type:
 $ python main_start_ws.py

 ## In linux or mac open shell and type: